 Keep in mind that riding lawn mowers use gas, and gas isn’t environmentally friendly.
-If your eco-conscious, then going with a push mower that uses electricity may be your best bet.
+If you’re eco-conscious, then going with a push mower that uses electricity may be your best bet.
 On the other hand, riding lawn mowers can have a ton of safety features built in to help protect you and your family while the unit is in use.
 Many new models come with safety features designed to keep children from being able to turn your mower on accidentally.

 Next, check for additional features like bumpers that will help protect you from small crashes.
 Models with both a back and front bumper can give you double the protection.
-You may even be able to find lawn mowers that have a special coating that is anti-corrosion.
-For extra security, be sure to check-in with the model’s warranty.
+You may even be able to find lawnmowers that have a special coating that is anti-corrosion.
+For extra security, be sure to check in with the model’s warranty.
 If a company places a warranty on their products, that means they have faith in it.
-If there is no warranty on the lawn mower you are looking at, then it may be best to pass it up.
+If there is no warranty on the lawnmower you are looking at, then it may be best to pass it up.
 Moss lawn mowers will even have lifetime warranties on the frame.

 While there are some models of riding lawn mowers that aren’t as noisy, this is a loud product.
 Riding lawn mowers are often so loud that your neighbors will know when you are mowing.
 If you’re looking for something quiet, then you should go with a rotary or push model.
-You should also consider getting noise-canceling headphones for when you are mowing.
+You should also consider getting noise-cancelling headphones for when you are mowing.
 The noise of a riding mower can be quite unpleasant if you’re doing yard work for long periods of time.
 At the very least, pick up a set of earplugs, loud mowing can potentially damage your ears in the long run/

 Choosing a Deck Size